bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-05-24-newsletter.md

 - [Core Lightning 23.05][] is a release of the newest version of this LN implementation.
-It includes support for [blinded payments][topic rv routing], version 2 [PSBTs][topic psbt], and more flexible feerate management among many other improvements.
+It includes support for [blinded payments][topic rv routing], version 2 [PSBTs][topic psbt], and more flexible feerate management among many other improvements. {% assign timestamp="49:54" %}

-- [Bitcoin Core 23.2][] is a maintenance release for the previous major version of Bitcoin Core.
+- [Bitcoin Core 23.2][] is a maintenance release for the previous major version of Bitcoin Core. {% assign timestamp="52:20" %}

-- [Bitcoin Core 24.1][] is a maintenance release for the current version of Bitcoin Core.
+- [Bitcoin Core 24.1][] is a maintenance release for the current version of Bitcoin Core. {% assign timestamp="52:20" %}

-- [Bitcoin Core 25.0rc2][] is a release candidate for the next major version of Bitcoin Core.
+- [Bitcoin Core 25.0rc2][] is a release candidate for the next major version of Bitcoin Core. {% assign timestamp="54:06" %}

 ## Notable code and documentation changes